 While many of the tenants of picking a guitar are similar between electric and acoustic, such as picking the right neck profile for your hand and avoiding acoustics if you’re more on the black-metal end of the musical spectrum, we’ve focused our advice on body shape and picking the right tonewood for your playing style.

-There are reasons to avoid and reasons to buy just about any shape or wood, but we’ll shoot to give you enough to get started.
+There are reasons to avoid or to buy just about any shape or wood, but we’ll try to give you enough to get started.
 You’ll find additional info on related buyer’s guides on the site.

-It’s also worth keeping an eye on places like Sweetwater’s deal page to leave yourself open for today’s best acoustic guitar deals.
+It’s also worth keeping an eye on places like Sweetwater’s deal page to leave yourself open to spotting today’s best acoustic guitar deals.

 There are a variety of different acoustic guitar body shapes available.
 Some of the most popular shapes include dreadnought, jumbo, and orchestra.
 Ultimately, your choice will depend on your playing style, and of course, if you’re buying for a child, you’ll want to favor a small body.

 Orchestra acoustic guitar bodies are smaller in size than dreadnoughts and jumbos.
 Orchestra body guitars are amongst the most comfortable, which makes them ideal for guitarists who play intricate music styles.

 Concert-style acoustic guitars are the slightly smaller cousin of the orchestra style.
 Concert acoustic guitars have a bright, punchy sound compared to bigger-bodied guitars and are often used in jazz, country, and blues music.